Shou/blog/_posts/2016-10-27-Type-Operators.md

     Not in scope: type constructor or class `~>'
 ```

-In more recent changes: with GHC 7.10 and earlier, type-level operators are wonky in
+But on the other hand behaviour is more consistent and familiar as they took on behaviour from the value-level.

-contexts without parentheses which is unfortunate because type-level combinators
+## So how do I use them?

-are often meant to strip parentheses.
+In more recent changes: with GHC 7.10 and earlier, type-level operators are wonky in contexts without parentheses which is unfortunate because type-level combinators are often meant to strip parentheses.

 ```haskell
  >> a :: [Show, Num] <+> [a, b] => a -> b